 Final thoughts

-If you are going to develop a claims processing automation solution in 2024, the cost can be as low as $6.000 for a basic chatbot to $50.000 and 6x more for complex AI solutions, like fraud detection software.
-A team of professional developers at Binariks can assist you with all your AI claims management software needs.
+If you are going to develop a claims processing automation solution today, the cost can be as low as $6,000 for a basic AI chatbot for first notice of loss (FNOL) and policyholder interaction, to between $50,000 and $100,000 more for complex AI solutions, like fraud detection software.

 Share